rainbowdashlabs/sql-java/docs/02/datatypes/postgresql.md

 Java: String | [Documentation](https://www.postgresql.org/docs/current/datatype-character.html)

 The text type in postgres allows storing of texts of unlimited variable length.
-This is a large difference to other databases which habe several differt text types with different max length.
+This is a large difference to other databases which have several text types with different max length.

 ### VARCHAR